Building a High-Performing Team: the Art of Hiring & Onboarding

 From Silicon Valley to Silicon Alley: Examining Best Practices

-Companies worldwide, from San Diego’s tech ecosystems to Denver’s kinetic streets, understand that possessing talent isn’t enough—it’s about acquiring the right talent.
+Companies worldwide, from San Diego’s tech ecosystems to Denver’s kinetic streets, understand that possessing talent isn’t sufficient—it’s about acquiring the right talent.
 But how do businesses identify these ‘unicorns’ within a sea of candidates?
-Let’s look to make matters more complex.
+Let’s look further.

 The Art of Hiring: Identifying Unicorns Amongst Donkeys